Submissions are now open for the 2nd IOPCC

 Winning entries will be published to a public GitHub repo once winners are announced.
 It will be published on the IOPCC homepage.If your entry demonstrates a bug in CPython, it will be given considerable extra consideration.

-Submissions are currently open for the 2nd (2024) IOPCC.
+Submissions are currently closed for the 2nd (2024) IOPCC.

-Sign up for our mailing list for updates and submission information.Judges
+Sign up for our mailing list to get updates for next year's competition.Judges

 1st International Obfuscated Python Code Contest (2023)